Polène

 Polène is a French leathergoods brand founded in 2016 by Antoine Mothay and his two siblings, Mathieu and Elsa.

 The company uses Italian leather and its products are all made in Ubrique, Spain.

 In September 2024, LVMH-backed private equity firm L Catterton purchased a stake in Polène.

 Retail locations

+French architect Valeriane Lazard designed the Paris and New York boutiques.

-The brand has flagship boutiques in Paris on Rue de Richelieu and Champs-Élysées, in New York on Broadway in Soho, in Tokyo in Minamiaoyama, and in Seoul on Garosu-gil.
+The brand has flagship boutiques in Paris on Rue de Richelieu and Champs-Élysées, in New York on Broadway in Soho, in Tokyo in Minamiaoyama, in Milan on Via Manzoni, in Seoul on Garosu-gil, London, Hamburg, Copenhagen and Beijing.